Asia with Kids: 11 Family-Friendly Destinations Kids Will Love

 Things we noted for “next time with kids”-

 Buffalo Dairy for its unique ice cream and hands-on farm fun.
 Ock Pop Tok Dyeing Classes to learn about fabric dyeing and the best activity for kids to try hands-on Lao textiles in a way that’s gentle and creative.
-Royal Palace Museum Gardens for safe, open spaces where toddlers can run around without needing to follow a strict plan.
+Royal Palace Museum Gardens are safe, open spaces where toddlers can run around without needing to follow a strict plan.

 And the food — light, fresh, full of herbs and flavor without being too spicy for little palates.
 It’s the kind of destination that doesn’t shout for your attention but offers a soft adventure, especially if you’re a family that prefers slow mornings and quiet evenings.